-Office of Independent Examination Review.
-CBO expects that establishing the Office of Independent Examination Review would require a significant increase in the council's staff.
-Based on information from FFIEC, CBO estimates that an additional 50 staff positions would be needed to meet the bill's requirements to investigate and resolve appeals and to review examination procedures.
-CBO expects that it would take several years to reach that new staffing level and that the costs would be spread evenly among the five regulatory agencies.
+Office of Independent Examination Review

+CBO expects that establishing the new office would require a significant increase in the council's staff.
+Using information from the FFIEC, CBO estimates that an additional 60 staff positions would be needed to meet the bill's requirements to investigate and resolve appeals and to review examination procedures.
+Under H.R.
+4545, the costs of the office would be covered by the OCC, the NCUA, the FDIC, the CFPB, and the Federal Reserve.
+CBO expects that it would take several years to reach the new staffing level and that the costs would be spread evenly among the five regulatory agencies.

-Based on information from the affected agencies, CBO estimates that establishing the office would cost \$202 million over the 2016-2026 period to supply the FFIEC with additional staff and to cover other operating expenses.
-That amount reflects some savings to the regulators because a portion of the complaints they receive under current law would be handled by FFIEC under the bill.
-We expect that 80 percent of the net cost, or \$162 million, would be spread equally among four financial regulators-the FDIC, OCC, NCUA and CFPB-increasing gross direct spending by that amount.
+Based on the average cost for each employee of \$225,000, CBO estimates that establishing the office would cost \$192 million over the 2018-2027 period to supply the FFIEC with additional people and to cover other operating expenses.
+That amount reflects some savings to the regulators because a portion of the complaints they receive under current law would instead be handled by FFIEC.
+CBO estimates that 80 percent of the net cost, or \$154 million, would be spread equally among the FDIC, the OCC, the NCUA and the CFPB-increasing gross direct spending by that amount.

-As noted above, three of those regulators collect fees to offset operating costs, but because there is a lag in the timing of collections, not all costs would be offset over the 2016-2026 period.
-CBO estimates that over the ten-year period additional fees collected from financial institutions would total about \$70 million.
-On net, CBO estimates that enacting H.R.
-1941 would increase direct spending by \$92 million over the 2016-2026 period.
+Three of those regulators collect fees to offset operating costs.
+CBO estimates that over the 10-year period, additional fees collected from financial institutions would total about \$76 million.
+On net, CBO estimates, enacting H.R.
+4545 would increase direct spending by \$78 million over the 2018-2027 period.

-The remaining 20 percent would be charged to the Federal Reserve System; those effects are discussed below under the heading "Revenues."
+The remaining 20 percent of the costs would be charged to the Federal Reserve (see "The Federal Reserve" below).